IBM-Cloud/docs/runtimes/liberty/secureWebApp.md

 ## More Info
 {: more}
 The secure starter application contains **BadServlet.java**.
-This is an example of insecure code that developers may write if care is not taken.
+This application shows an example of insecure code that developers might write if care is not taken.

-The secure starter application also contains **GoodServlet.java** which includes a number of good secure coding practices such as input validation, output encoding, secure Http Header settings, and Content Security Policy.
-These are key countermeasures against XSS.
+The secure starter application also contains **GoodServlet.java**, which includes a number of good secure coding practices such as input validation, output encoding, secure HTTP Header settings, and Content Security Policy.
+These practices are key countermeasures against XSS.
 Applying them can also mitigate other vulnerabilities such as some injection and directory traversal.

 Refer to the [XSS Prevention Cheat Sheet ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.owasp.org/index.php/XSS){: new_window} to learn more about XSS and its countermeasures.